Warri Delta, Nigeria Travel Guide

 The riverine environment provided abundant fresh seafood, prominent in the local diet.
 Palm oil has a notably important place, giving dishes a characteristic reddish hue and rich flavor to many soups and stews.

-Starchy foods, often called "swallows" (starch, garri, pounded yam, fufu), are the foundation of most meals.
+Starchy foods, often called "swallows" (starch, garri, pounded yam, fufu), are the base of for most meals.
 The cuisine is known for robust flavors, frequently with fresh peppers and traditional spices.

 Customary to wash hands both before and after eating, notably when consuming "swallow" dishes, that are typically eaten with fingers.